annemorrow/stay_safe_bp/README.md

 Two tools in particular from sklearn were esstential to the success of this endeavor.
 * TfidfVectorizer transformed the incident descriptions to normalized vectors based on the words used.
 * TruncatedSVD identified dimensions in this vector space that were likely to be illuminating.
-The descriptions themselves were too short to use PCA, and trying to do so lead to an error.
+The descriptions themselves were too short to use PCA.

 ![scatter with words](plots/svd.png)